epics-base/pvaPy/documentation/streamingFramework.md

 ### Splitting and Stitching Images With Data Collector

-In this example we stitch image tiles obtained after splitting original image.
+In this example we stitch tiles obtained after splitting the original image.

 <p align="center">